manavchawla71/yoga-regform/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+# On the frontend side  tech used: React,Redux,Bootstrap.

 ## Features available in the application:
 1. Perfect Folder Structure
 2. User Registration